zc256/Project1-IS601-Spring-2021/clone.md

 Adding the file, git.md, to the staging area, and then commiting the changes.
 <img src="./git_clone/git_clone_5.jpg" width="500" height="300">

-Pushing the changes from origin to main
+Pushing the changes from origin to main.
 <img src="./git_clone/git_clone_6.jpg" width="500" height="300">

 Checking to see that the file was pushed successfully.
-In this case, it was a success
+In this case, it was a success.
 <img src="./git_clone/git_clone_7.jpg" width="500" height="300">

 Sources: